 I scored a short film where I was directed to compose one lengthy electronic/techno-influenced music cue that plays throughout the film.
 I utilized multiple evolving and intertwining musical lines that shift and change as the story progresses.
 Composing in ‘layers’ with lots of build ups and strip downs feels very natural in electronic music.
 The film uses a lot of flashbacks and also replays certain scenes based on which character is telling their version of events that leads to the climactic conclusion.
 By having a single cue score, the music unifies the non-linear editing and becomes part of the storytelling.
 It’s fun to write film music that’s very upfront and drives the action (much like a video game).

 You’ve also been a member of various rock bands and are now part of Exploding Flowers.
-What’s your role in the band and what are Exploding Flowers up to at the moment?
+What’s your role in the band?

 We’re currently recording our third album and have been performing a lot this year!
 We, like everybody else, are thankful to be emerging from our pandemic hibernation.
 I’m the drummer, and have been playing drums in bands since my teens.
 I love the process of collaborating, rehearsing, refining, performing, recording and releasing music to the multiverse!